rackerlabs/docs-cloud-load-balancers/rst/dev-guide/api-operations/nodes.rst

 connections that are being directed to it as a result of the session persistence configuration.

+You can use any of the following API operations to work with load balancer node resources:

+* :ref:`api-operations-get-list-nodes-v1.0-account-loadbalancers-loadbalancerid-nodes`
+* :ref:`api-operations-post-add-node-v1.0-account-loadbalancers-loadbalancerid-nodes`
+* :ref:`api-operations-delete-bulk-delete-nodes-v1.0-account-loadbalancers-loadbalancerid-nodes`
+* :ref:`api-operations-get-show-node-details-v1.0-account-loadbalancers-loadbalancerid-nodes-nodeid`
+* :ref:`api-operations-put-update-node-v1.0-account-loadbalancers-loadbalancerid-nodes-nodeid`
+* :ref:`api-operations-delete-delete-node-v1.0-account-loadbalancers-loadbalancerid-nodes-nodeid`
+* :ref:`api-operations-get-list-node-service-events-v1.0-account-loadbalancers-loadbalancerid-nodes-events`

-.. include:: get-listnodes-v1.0-account-loadbalancers-loadbalancerid-nodes-nodes.rst
+.. include:: get-list-nodes-v1.0-account-loadbalancers-loadbalancerid-nodes.rst
-.. include:: post-addnode-v1.0-account-loadbalancers-loadbalancerid-nodes-nodes.rst
+.. include:: post-add-node-v1.0-account-loadbalancers-loadbalancerid-nodes.rst
-.. include:: delete-bulkdeletenodes-v1.0-account-loadbalancers-loadbalancerid-nodes-nodes.rst
+.. include:: delete-bulk-delete-nodes-v1.0-account-loadbalancers-loadbalancerid-nodes.rst
-.. include:: get-shownode-v1.0-account-loadbalancers-loadbalancerid-nodes-nodeid-nodes.rst
+.. include:: get-show-node-details-v1.0-account-loadbalancers-loadbalancerid-nodes-nodeid.rst
-.. include:: put-updatenode-v1.0-account-loadbalancers-loadbalancerid-nodes-nodeid-nodes.rst
+.. include:: put-update-node-v1.0-account-loadbalancers-loadbalancerid-nodes-nodeid.rst
-.. include:: delete-deletenode-v1.0-account-loadbalancers-loadbalancerid-nodes-nodeid-nodes.rst
+.. include:: delete-delete-node-v1.0-account-loadbalancers-loadbalancerid-nodes-nodeid.rst
-.. include:: get-listnodeevents-v1.0-account-loadbalancers-loadbalancerid-nodes-events-nodes.rst
+.. include:: get-list-node-service-events-v1.0-account-loadbalancers-loadbalancerid-nodes-events.rst